-Janitorial services alone had a $61.2 billion market value in 2019.
-Small businesses for cleaning services are local, can’t be outsourced overseas, and they’re typically a customer service that people and businesses want to retain.
-Startup is fast, and no experience is required.
+Janitorial services have a significant domestic market value.
+Small businesses for cleaning services are local, can’t be outsourced overseas, and are an important customer service that people and businesses want to retain.
+The startup is fast, and no experience is required.
 A cleaning business can get off the ground with:

 State and local requirements for licensing and liability insurance vary, but cleaning businesses typically operate with relatively low startup costs and overhead.
 Since cleaning services are often recurring, you can lock in a stable clientele and workload that’s right for you.